jose1522/embl_test/readme.md

 - Update trigger added to the database.
 This could potentially be expanded to include a column to register the user that made the last change

+### Messaging platform
+- Kafka was chosen due to its scalability and performance
+- Kafka also allows multiple consumer groups to subscribe to the same topic, without having to republish the message (like RabbitMQ)

 ### Kafka Worker
 - Limited to 1 worker due to usage of sqlite.
 SQLite blocks the file when writing, so there's no benefit in adding more